Angel Wing Begonia Plant Care

 How often should I water my Angel Wing Begonia plant?

 Angel Wing Begonias are a more thirsty plant than some.
-They like to be kept in moist, but not soggy.
-However, I have noticed mine have still done well with a weekly watering and an occasional mist.
-I give my plant a light mist using this spray bottle and leave it out on the counter because it’s so pretty.
+They like to be kept in moist, but not soggy soil.
+However, I noticed mine have still done well with a weekly watering and an occasional mist.

 Polka Dot Angel Wing Begonia